The Gate: Songdo City Library

 Bora Temelkuran Architecture

-Since the COVID-19 pandemic, the role of the public spaces has become more critical for a diverse range of people.
-Some need space where they can quietly attend a lecture or a meeting for work, some are desperate to engage with community activities or simply experience various technologies relating to information.
+Since the COVID-19 pandemic, the role of public spaces has become more critical for a diverse range of people.
+Some need space where they can quietly attend a lecture or a meeting for work, some are desperate to engage in community activities or simply experience various technologies relating to information.
 The libraries are becoming more and more the ‘Emporium’ of our public lives.
 Architecture that can respond to these constantly changing needs is one of our primary goals.
-Rather than merely providing a vast open space, our proposal focuses on balancing both flexibility and quality of the spaces.
-Access to controlled daylight, outdoor environment is secured for most of the spaces.
-The ground and top floor are designed as flexible open spaces, which can easily adapt to the new lifestyles and programs.
+Rather than merely providing a vast open space, our proposal focuses on balancing both the flexibility and quality of the spaces.
+Access to controlled daylight and outdoor environment is secured for most of the spaces.
+The ground and top floor are designed as flexible open spaces, that can easily adapt to the new lifestyles and programs.
 The stepped materials library floors bridge the two public floors.
-The project will become a new public living room for visitors and local residents in Songo.
+The project will become a new public living room for visitors and residents in Songo.